Zūm wants to use its electric school buses to send power back to the electrical grid – TechCrunch

-Zūm, the startup that provides child transportation for school districts and families, is aiming to use its fleet of electric school buses to deliver power back to grid when it’s needed most.
+Zūm, the startup that provides child transportation for school districts and families, is aiming to use its fleet of electric school buses to deliver power back to the electrical grid when it’s needed most.

 The company is partnering with AutoGrid, which provides energy management and distribution software, to transform Zūm’s fleet of electric school buses into one of the largest virtual power plants in the world, according to a statement from the companies.
 Zūm eventually plans to have a fleet of 10,000 electric buses by 2025.
 Once Zūm hits that 10,000 EV bus goal, the company says it will have the capacity to send one gigawatt of energy back to the grid.
 To put that to scale, that’s enough to power 110 million LED lightbulbs or 300,000 homes.
-However, Zum is far short of that 10,000-bus goal.
-Currently only 10% of the company’s buses are electric due to a shortage of supply, CEO and co-founder Ritu Narayan told TechCrunch.
+However, Zūm is far short of that 10,000-bus goal.
+Currently only 10% of the company’s buses are electric, due to a shortage of supply, CEO and co-founder Ritu Narayan told TechCrunch.

 “School buses are the largest battery on wheels,” said Narayan.
 “Interestingly, they are not utilized when there is a peak time for electricity, so either in the evenings or in summertime.
 So our bigger plan is not only what we are actually using the vehicles for during the daytime.”